-The Level 5 Diploma in Education and Training is an introduction to teaching, one of a group of generic teaching qualifications covering most FE curriculum areas.
+The Level 5 Diploma in Education and Training online is an introduction to teaching, one of a group of generic teaching qualifications covering most FE curriculum areas, enabling you to teach in further education.
 The DET qualification replaced the Diploma in Teaching in the Lifelong Learning Sector or DTLLS.

 Who Should Study for a Level 5 Teaching Qualification?

 The Level 5 Diploma is for you if you want to become fully qualified as a further education teacher.
 DET courses are also suitable for trainers and tutors working in adult and community learning or work-based training within public, private, voluntary or community organisations.

 The DET offers an excellent opportunity for substantial career development for practitioners in teaching or training.
 Having achieved the diploma, you can gain the professional status of Qualified Teacher Learning and Skills (QTLS) through the Society for Education and Training via a process called “professional formation”.